 Do doctors sign contracts?
 This question can be answered right away with an unequivocal yes.
-After their residency, a doctor will very likely go to join a practice group.
-In this case he will be asked to sign a medical contract.
+After their residency, a doctor will likely join a practice group.
+In this case, he will be asked to sign a medical contract.

 Physicians attend school to prepare them to work with patients and in medical settings.
-Many physicians are not adept or comfortable in working with agreements and with negotiating agreements.
-However, it must be confronted head-on as it can make a huge difference in your future.
+Many physicians need to become more adept or comfortable in working with agreements and negotiating agreements.
+However, this process must be confronted head-on as it can make a huge difference in your future.
 Before executing the medical contract, you should use that time to negotiate what is needed to make sure the medical contract covers all points effectively.
 Some things won’t be negotiable, but that doesn’t prevent you from asking.

 How Are Contracts Negotiated?

 Contract negotiations are like any negotiation.
 It is both conversation and numbers.
 You are establishing a relationship with an employer, and he or she is establishing a relationship with you.
-You both are determining how you will fit in with the company, the operations and the business strategy.
-You are searching for a good fit and ensuring everything is covered in the medical contract with the proper terminology.
+You both are determining how you will fit in with the company, the operations, and the business strategy.
+You are searching for a good fit and ensuring that the medical contract covers everything with the proper terminology.

 Some Tips on How to Make a Successful Contract Negotiation

-- Before negotiating a contract, you should read over it and take your time to understand everything before you sign.
+- Before negotiating a contract, read over it and take your time to understand everything before you sign.
 Clarify anything that isn’t clear to you.

 - Ensure you get anything in writing that was promised before receiving the medical contract.

-- Ask about money and long term plans.
-This is important for your future.
+- Ask about money and long-term plans.
+It is important for your future.

-- Know what kind of patients the practice sees and what sort of payment contracts they have.
+- Know what kind of patients the practice sees and what payment contracts they have.

 - Study and find out the total compensation package, not just the salary.